linweiyang/emacs.wylin/README.md

 $ sudo make install

 Usage:
+In a cmake project using the following command to compile the source code
-cmake -DCMAKE_EXPORT_COMPILE_COMMANDS=1 ..
+$ cmake -DCMAKE_EXPORT_COMPILE_COMMANDS=1 ..

-In simple method, add cmake-rtags to .bashrc
+In simple method, please add cmake-rtags to .bashrc
 $ echo alias cmake-rtags=\'cmake -DCMAKE_EXPORT_COMPILE_COMMANDS=1\' >> ~/.bashrc